Diversity & Inclusion

 Let’s do this good together

-In the College of Natural Resources and Environment, we have the privilege — and imperative — of developing and sustaining future leaders who will be the change in efforts to preserve and maintain a sustainable planet.
+In the College of Natural Resources and Environment, we have the privilege — and the imperative — of developing and sustaining future leaders who will be the change in efforts to preserve and maintain a sustainable planet.
 Tackling the overwhelmingly complex issues at the heart of this mission means that every voice must be heard and every contribution welcomed.

 Our culture is one of acceptance, positivity, and pushing each other to succeed.
 There are ample opportunities to connect around common interests and learn about our differences — from getting to know people on the endless van rides that are part of field experiences, to rich panel discussions on topics from religion to leadership that are open to the entire college community.